retroazure/retroazure/README.md

 ### SKILLS

-- 🔭 I’m currently working on coding challenges to get used to different sets of problems.
+- 🌱 I’m currently working on the project CENOTEANDO.
-- 🌱 I’m currently learning React JS.
 - 👯 I’m looking to collaborate on apps that change the views on technology.
 - 📫 How to reach me: https://www.linkedin.com/in/tom%C3%A1s-costa-3658b11b2/